Katikistan/Notes/OS and Data representation.md

 ## Context switching
 Only one process gets to run at a time, but we regularly switch between available processes.
 Doing this often and rapidly creates the illusion of simultaneous execution.

-Pausing a process, saving its entire state, then resuming some other process based on its saved state.
+Pausing a process or thread, saving its entire state, then resuming some other process based on its saved state.
+That is context switching.

 **So what do we need to save?**
 1. All registers, including control registers.